 Applications are loaded and shared through the OCLC WorldShare App Gallery.
 This provides a central place for viewing and installing apps into work environments.
 Information is available on the OCLC Developer Network community site for those interested in helping to create and build new apps to share through the gallery.

-The WorldShare Amazon App takes information about orders from the WorldShare Acquisitions Web service and combines it with pricing and availibility information from Amazon's Advertising API.
+The WorldShare Amazon App takes information about orders from the WorldShare Acquisitions Web service and combines it with pricing and availability information from Amazon's Advertising API.
 Librarians can then see pricing and availability for particular materials and choose to purchase them from Amazon via a cart created on the fly.

 Managing your library, not your technology